EXPLORE THIS STORY

 DOMINANT ANGLE

-Emergency price laws and forced coal comeback — the Energiewende in ruins
+Emergency fuel price laws and forced return to coal—the Energiewende in ruins

 Dominant angle identified — does not reflect unanimity of this country’s media